 LQEH Section 4 provides an overview of the external examiner process in the University.
 This outlines the processes for the nomination, appointment, induction and right to work of EEs for in-house, campus and collaborative partner provision.

 Guidance documents 4i, 4iii, 4 iv and 4 v provide guidance and support for those completing the nomination form for new external examiners.
 4ii gives guidance on the information that should be sent to the new EE.
+Guidance 4vi gives guidance on the Assessment Conversation for Equity and Enhancement (ACEE) and Guidance vii provides guidance on the student sample to be reviewed by the EE.

-Guidance 5(v) under review
+Guidance 5v under review

-Middlesex University programmes may also be accredited by a range of Professional, Statutory and/or Regulatory Bodies (PSRBs).
+Middlesex University programmes may also be accredited or recognised by a range of Professional, Statutory and/or Regulatory Bodies (PSRBs).
 This section outlines the responsibilities and procedure for accreditation events, reviews, and reporting outcomes to maintain the central register.
 Oversight of all PSRB accreditations is maintained by the Assurance committee.

 To ensure the quality of the student learning experience the University may carry out internal audits and reviews on an ad hoc basis, as identified by the Assurance Committee.
 These internal audits may be carried out in the response by normal review processes identifying the need for additional scrutiny or to specific concerns raised internally or externally.